 December 3, 2013

 John Arrow is a veteran of entrepreneurship with a passion for harnessing disruptive and emerging technologies.
 His ability to combine market vision with methodical execution has propelled Mutual Mobile, Inc. to become the world’s largest mobile consulting company.
-Over the last ten years, John founded successful businesses in the online payment processing industry and the consumer and enterprise software spaces.
-He also created one of the first site targeted PPC advertising networks.
+Over the last ten years, John founded successful businesses in the online payment processing industry and the consumer and enterprise software spaces and one of the first site targeted PPC advertising networks.
 An adventurer and an innovator, John guides Mutual Mobile with a continuously evolving vision for the future.